clarissawu24/CreativeProgrammingAndElectronics/Aug_5_FinalProject/secondDraft.md

 ***Material***

-Mesh cloth: to be the wave
+-Mesh cloth: to be the wave
-LED neopixels: to add color to the wave
+-LED neopixels: to add color to the wave
-Arduino: to program and assemble
+-Arduino: to program and assemble
-Breadboard: for organization
+-Breadboard: for organization
-Arduino proximity detecter: for the element of iteraction where your distance will effect the amplitude of the wave
+-Arduino proximity detecter: for the element of iteraction where your distance will effect the amplitude of the wave
-Motors: to move the strings to create the waves
+-Motors: to move the strings to create the waves
-Strings: for positioning and holding and moving the mesh cloth Hot glue gun/tape: to secure elements in place
+-Strings: for positioning and holding and moving the mesh cloth -Hot glue gun/tape: to secure elements in place

 ***Sketch***